Last update: 29 April 2025

 As we all know, inclusion of persons with disabilities is still not in the focus of international development cooperation and humanitarian action.
 The biggest minority group (15-16% of the world’s population) is still being left behind.
 Quantifiable and concrete targets have proven to help set agendas and change mindsets and are therefore deemed the best way forward.
 This is why the Amman-Berlin Declaration of the 3rd GDS is a unique opportunity to go beyond awareness-raising and individual commitments by bringing about measurable change through the “15 percent for the 15 percent” target in particular.

-The Declaration will be endorsed by governments of both global South and North countries.
-It is their joint responsibility to ensure that both targets are fulfilled.
-Further development actors such as development banks as well as international and multilateral organizations are also strongly invited to endorse the Declaration.
-These actors are essential for a successful implementation.
-They play a role in shaping project design and financing projects and have an important signalling effect.
+Further development actors such as development banks as well as international and multilateral organizations have also endorsed the Declaration.
+Their support is essential for the successful implementation of the target.
+These actors play an important role in shaping project design and financing projects and have an important signaling effect.